 What we do at Woodland Grange

-- Walk to school week – every year we encourage as many pupils in 'walk to school week' organised by
+- Walk to school week – every year we encourage as many pupils in 'walk to school week' and promote sustainable travel in school.

 - Remind children when going out of school (Forest school, swimming or school trips).

 - JRSO – each year we appoint Junior Road Safety Officers in school.
 They help to encourage all pupils to stay safe around school.
-They link to the Leicestershire County Council scheme to encourage school-age children to be safe.
+They link to the Leicestershire County Council scheme to encourage school-age children to be safe on the roads.

 - Cycle proficiency – we want all pupils to feel safe when cycling or scooting.
-We encourage pupils to seek training in ‘bikeability’.
+We offer pupils ‘bikeability’ training (either from LCC or within school).
+75% of Year 6 pupils were trained in Autumn 2019.

 - Parking at school (including the school car park) – we know that the majority of our parents are safe and considerate when parking in or near school.
-We highlight any improper parking in our school newsletter.
-We remind all parents to consider local residents when parking outside of school especially when using our school car park.
+We highlight any improper parking in our school newsletter and regularly remind all parents to consider local residents when parking outside of school.

 Please see our policies page for further information including our school travel plan.